mortonne/accre/README.md

 tail -f ~/runs/Job4/Task1.log
 ```

-Note that it may take a long time for MATLAB to start, before your function will actually be evaluated.
+Note that on ACCRE it may take a long time for MATLAB to start on each compute node.